-How to Create an Epub from Word or Markdown: Complete Guide 2026
+How to Create an Epub from Word or Markdown in 2026

-Step-by-step tutorial for creating a valid epub from your Word or Markdown manuscript.
-Compatible with Kindle, Kobo and Apple Books.
-Free with Folio Studio.
+Create a valid epub from Word or Markdown for KDP, Kobo and Apple Books.
+Folio Studio, Calibre, Pandoc and Sigil compared.
+EPUBCheck validation tips.

-Creating an epub from your manuscript is the first step to publishing an ebook on Kindle, Kobo, Apple Books or any self-publishing platform.
-Yet most authors don't know where to start: which software to use, how to structure the file, why their epub displays incorrectly on some readers.
+Creating an epub from your manuscript is the first step to publishing an ebook on Kindle, Kobo, Apple Books or any self-publishing platform in 2026.
+Yet most authors don't know where to start: which software to use, how to structure the file, why their epub displays incorrectly on some readers, what to do when KDP rejects the upload.

 What Is an Epub File?